 3. Encourage youth toward the freedom of making choices for a purposeful and meaningful life, through education and the use of constructive activities.

 This component of the C.H.O.I.C.E.
-Program assists young males in uniting together to address issues of concern to young men as they begin to reach adulthood.
+Program assists targeted groups in uniting together to address issues of concern to youth and adolescents as they begin to reach adulthood.

-Decision-making and coping skills are a major teaching focus.
-There is also an emphasis on positive self-regard and enhanced self-esteem to encourage a decrease in alcohol, tobacco and other drugs use.
+Resilience, decision-making, and coping skills are a major teaching focus.
+Also, there is an emphasis on positive self-regard and enhanced self-esteem to encourage a decrease in alcohol, tobacco and other drugs use.